 Veeam Backup & Replication is built for virtual environments.
 It operates at the virtualization layer and uses an image-based approach for VM backup.

 Veeam Backup & Replication does not install agent software inside the VM guest OS to retrieve VM data.
 To back up VMs, Veeam Backup & Replication leverages Microsoft VSS snapshot and checkpoint capabilities.
 When you back up a VM, Veeam Backup & Replication instructs Microsoft Hyper-V to create a cohesive point-in-time copy of a VM.
-Veeam Backup & Replication uses this point-in-time copy as a source of data for backup.
+Veeam Backup & Replication uses this point-in-time copy as a data source for backup.

 In Veeam Backup & Replication, backup is a job-driven process.
 To perform backup, you need to configure backup jobs.
 A backup job is a configuration unit of the backup activity.
 The backup job defines when, what, how and where to back up.
 One backup job can be used to process one or several VMs.
 You can instruct Veeam Backup & Replication to run jobs automatically by schedule or start them manually.